 No need to spend time searching for the best Bowls equipment.
-Masters Games sources from the oldest and most reputable companies in the trade - in this case, mainly from Drakes Pride, the leading Bowls brand for many decades.
+Masters Games sources from the oldest and most reputable companies in the trade - including Drakes Pride and Taylors, the leading Bowls brands for many decades.

 The Origin of Bowls